-Welcome to the University of South Carolina Upstate!
-At USC Upstate we offer challenging, first-rate academic courses, small class sizes, personal experiences, remarkable diversity, an expansive international community, NCAA Division I Athletics, and a dynamic campus life.

-Our acclaimed and accredited academic programs create real opportunities for our students to build bridges to their future through internships, field service, study abroad, and more.
-USC Upstate inspires our students to grow intellectually, culturally, socially and emotionally.
-Students are also challenged to think critically and to prepare themselves for the professional challenges that lie ahead.
+Welcome to the University of South Carolina Upstate, one of the fastest growing universities in South Carolina and the second largest institution in the USC system.
+The University provides a vibrant mix of challenging, high-quality academic programs, delivered across the Upstate of South Carolina through engaging experiences in classrooms and beyond.
+Acclaimed, accredited academic programs enable students to build bridges to their futures through internships, field service, study abroad, and more.
+USC Upstate inspires students to grow intellectually, culturally, socially and emotionally, as they are challenged to develop critical, analytical, and creative capacities that prepare them for professional and personal challenges that lie ahead.